techiescamp/cka-certification-guide/README.md

 ```

-> [Dynamic Volume Provisioning] (Understand which type of persistent storage is supported (like AWS EBS, GCE Persistent Disks) and practice using them.)
+> Dynamic Volume Provisioning : Understand which type of persistent storage is supported (like AWS EBS, GCE Persistent Disks) and practice using them.

 ### Configure volume types, access modes and reclaim policies.